wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 - Algo-Trading Experience.

 ### Usage
-- Here is a (Mt5Mql5EaMakerPro demonstration)[https://chat.openai.com/g/g-UULzpPpmc-mt5mql5eamakerpro].
+- Here will be a ChatGPT example of how to implement the strategy of your choice ... .
 - Its not possible to use this script directly as an EA, you need to implement the main strategy, but otherwise.
 - Enable Min_Order_Barsbetween, EIGHT_BARS and SIXTEEN_BARS, to avoid random, spam timing and max orders exceeded, related profit results.